iter8-tools/iter8-controller/docs/reference/metrics.md

----
-menuTitle: Metrics
-title: Metrics
-weight: 62
-summary: iter8 metrics and customization
+# Iter8 metrics and customization
----
-# Metrics

 ## Iter8's out-of-the-box metrics
 Iter8 leverages the metrics collected by Istio telemetry and stored in Prometheus.
 Users relying on iter8's out-of-the-box metrics can simply reference them in the criteria section of an `Experiment` specification, as illustrated in [this tutorial]({{< ref "abn" >}}) and documented in the [`Experiment` CRD documentation]({{< ref "experiment" >}}).
 Iter8's out-of-the-box metrics are as follows.